Wilaak/Route2/README.md

 # Route2 🛣️

-A simple routing library for PHP web applications.
+A simple routing library for PHP web services.

 ### Features